voremargot/Climate-Dataset-Download-and-Comparison/README.md

 - Variables: Day lenght, Precipitation, Shortwave radiation, snow-water equivalent, Max air temperature, Min air temperature, Water Vapor Pressure
 - Timespan: 1980-present

-To use this repository it is best to work in the following order:
-Downloading Data Sets --> Formatting Data into Rasters --> Climate Data Comparisons --> Trend Analysis